May 9, 2020

 Add them in the Cookie Consent Custom HTML tag you have in the container.

-Save the tag in GTM, publish changes in your OneTrust account.
+Save the tag in Google Tag Manager, publish changes in your OneTrust account.

 If you first want to play around just for testing purposes, then use the Testing CDN script instead (it was displayed to you when you initially clicked the Publish button in the top-right corner).
 However, in the end, your final setup should be using the Production CDN script.